 - Credit by exam is not an option for students who have been unsuccessful in any Nursing, Anatomy and Physiology, or Microbiology course.

 - Students must have a 2.0 GPA to be eligible to graduate from this program.

-- All Nursing students enrolled in Nursing 4 (NU202) are required to take the Diagnostic Readiness Test and the designated NCLEX-RN State Board Review Class in order to be eligible to graduate from the program.
+- All Nursing students enrolled in Nursing 4 (NU202) are required to take the designated NCLEX-RN State Board Review Class in order to be eligible to graduate from the program.